nhartland/love-build/README.md

 # love-build
-GitHub Action for building a LÖVE Project.
+GitHub Action for building a [LÖVE](https://love2d.org/) Project.

 This action produces a LÖVE file, along with macOS and Windows executable packages for a LÖVE project.
-For projects making use of [luarocks](https://luarocks.org/) packages, this build action supports `loverocks` [loverocks](https://github.com/Alloyed/loverocks) when a `conf.lua` is supplied in the source directory and the `enable_loverocks` input flag is set to true.
+For projects making use of [luarocks](https://luarocks.org/) packages, this build action supports [loverocks](https://github.com/Alloyed/loverocks) when a `conf.lua` is supplied in the source directory and the `enable_loverocks` input flag is set to true.